Fiklik/Task-Manager/README.md

 `python -m pip install poetry`

--**make install** - poetry will install all required dependencies for you
+- **make install** - poetry will install all required dependencies for you
 - **make runserver** - start server